Apples by the numbers

+Apples by the numbers**

 Zestar! -- August 20-25 -- a sweet-tart flavor and crisp texture that most early apples can't match.
 With a bit of brown sugar flavor -- you're going to love this apple!
 A great choice for sugar-free applesauce, pies & crisps.
 Excellent dried.

 Ginger Gold -- August 20-25 -- a crispy, early golden -- with a special sweet & spicy flavor that makes it great for baking or drying, and a treat for fresh eating.

 Chestnut Crab -- August 25-30 -- a large, sweet crab with great crunch & a nutty, mild flavor -- perfectly sized for the lunch box or a quick snack.

 SweeTango -- September 1-8.
 A newer variety developed by the U of MN that ripens between Zestar! and Honeycrisp -- its parent apples.
 The complex flavor of Zestar! combined with the crispness of Honeycrisp make SweeTango a delicious fresh-eating apple that also bakes & dries well.
 Keeps well in refrigeration.

 Sweet Sixteen -- September 15.
 Rosy red striped skin covers a sweet, crispy apple with cherry undertones.
 An all-round apple for fresh eating and cooking, we added it to the orchard by popular demand.

 Cortland -- September 15.
 An old variety with a bit of tartness & very white flesh that is slow to brown.
 This is a great salad apple & also popular for sauce and baking.
 Mix it with a sweet apple for great pies, sauce, etc.

 Honeycrisp -- September 15-20.
 A mid-season favorite that set a new standard for fresh eating apples.
 Honeycrisp is sweet, juicy, amazingly crisp, and keeps well for weeks in the refrigerator.
 Try a locally grown Honeycrisp to discover the difference 2000 miles can make.

 Honeygold -- September 25-30.
 A late golden apple that is sweet, juicy & mild for fresh eating, good for baking, and excellent dried for a healthy snack.

 Haralson -- September 25--October 1.
-Haralson are crisp, juicy, and tart.
+Haralson are firm, juicy, and tart.
 This is the ultimate pie, crisp, or sauce apple for our family & the preferred fresh eating apple for our daughter, who insists everything else is just too sweet.
 Haralson freezes & cans well.